Terry Stratton

 A businessman, teacher and consultant, Stratton was appointed to the Senate on the advice of Prime Minister Brian Mulroney in March 1993.

-He served as Opposition Whip from 2001 until 2004 when he became Deputy Leader of the Opposition in the Senate.
+Stratton served as Opposition Whip from 2001 until 2004 when he became Deputy Leader of the Opposition in the Senate.
 When the Conservatives took power in 2006, he was appointed Government Whip in the Senate, serving until December 31, 2009.